Visual impairment: United Kingdom

-In the UK, the Certificate of Vision Impairment (CVI) is used to certify patients as severely sight impaired or sight impaired.
+In the UK, the Certificate of Vision Impairment (CVI) is used to certify people as being severely sight-impaired or sight-impaired.
 The accompanying guidance for clinical staff states: "The National Assistance Act 1948 states that a person can be certified as severely sight impaired if they are 'so blind as to be unable to perform any work for which eye sight is essential'".
 Certification is based on whether a person can do any work for which eyesight is essential, not just one particular job (such as their job before becoming blind).

 In practice, the definition depends on individuals' visual acuity and the extent to which their field of vision is restricted.
 The Department of Health identifies three groups of people who may be classified as severely visually impaired.